 Where did the Prairie Farmer Master Farmer awards program come from?

-Back in 1925, Prairie Farmer gave its first Master Farmer awards at a ceremony in Chicago, where the magazine honored 23 Illinois and Indiana farmers as Master Farmers and presented them with gold medals.
-The program was initiated by then-editor Clifford Gregory as a way to recognize hardworking, salt-of-the-earth farmers for doing what they do better than anyone else.
+In 1925, Prairie Farmer gave its first Master Farmer awards at a ceremony in Chicago, where the magazine honored 23 Illinois and Indiana farmers and presented them with gold medals.
+The program was initiated by then-editor Clifford Gregory as a way to recognize hard-working, salt-of-the-earth farmers for doing what they do better than anyone else.

-The program has become a Hall of Achievement for Illinois farmers like no other, because it honors farmers who seem to do it all: combining top agricultural production skills with community service, grassroots achievement and dedication to their families.
+The program has become a Hall of Achievement for Illinois farmers like no other, because the award honors farmers who seem to do it all, combining top agricultural production skills with community service, grassroots achievement and dedication to their families.
 They are the folks who make rural communities tick.

 From the beginning, the award was unique in that a significant portion of the judges’ scoring hinged on the farmers’ community involvement.
 That tradition continues today.

-But Prairie Farmer brought the award back in 1968, naming 10 Illinois farmers as Master Farmers.
-That year, the average farm size was 675 acres, and the top corn yield was 137 bushels per acre.
+But Prairie Farmer brought the award back in 1968, naming 10 Illinois men as Master Farmers.
+That year, the average farm size was 675 acres and the top corn yield was 137 bushels per acre.
 An impressive soybean yield topped out at 30 bushels per acre.

-Since then, more than 300 farmers have been named Master Farmers, still with the same credentials: outstanding agricultural production and outstanding community service.
+Since then, more than 300 farmers have been named Master Farmer, with the same credentials: outstanding ag production and outstanding community service.